arecker/cookbook/recipes/soups-and-stews/brown-stock.md

 ![](../images/brown-stock-fat.jpg)

+[^1]: starting with white stock is recommended for a richer base, but if you are short on time you can make a simpler "short stock" based on water
+[^2]: any neutral oil works fine
-[^2]: the resulting beef tallow from this process makes a delicious replacement to any high smoke point oil, but I've found it doesn't always render out of neck bones
+[^3]: the resulting beef tallow from this process makes a delicious replacement to any high smoke point oil, but I've found it doesn't always render out of neck bones